idris-industry/ikan/README.md

-# ipkg : package manager for idris,in idris
+# ikan : package manager for idris,in idris

 This project aims provides a user api in idris at minimum and should reuse other efforts as much as possible(the code should be in idris)